-A. Prof Buchler has extensive experience in quantum and nano-optics.
+Professor Buchler has extensive experience in quantum and nano-optics.
 Ben completed a PhD on the electro-optic control of quantum measurements in 2002 and took up a postdoctoral position at ETH Zurich working in the nano-optics group.
-During this time he used near-field scanning probe techniques to characterize photonic crystal waveguides and cavities, as well as perform measurements of single molecule fluorescence quantum efficiency.
+During this time, he used near-field scanning probe techniques to characterise photonic crystal waveguides and cavities, as well as perform measurements of single-molecule fluorescence quantum efficiency.

-Returning to the Australian National University in 2006, he became a Chief Investigator in the ARC Centre for Quantum-Atom Optics and began working on quantum memory based on warm atomic vapour.
+Returning to the Australian National University in 2006, Ben became a Chief Investigator in the ARC Centre for Quantum-Atom Optics and began working on quantum memory based on warm atomic vapour.
 A source of squeezed light compatible with the atomic system was also developed, allowing experiments that probed the interaction of quantum entanglement with quantum memory.
-In 2010 Ben was awarded an ARC Future Fellowship and in 2011 he was part of the ANU quantum memory team which was a finalist in the Eureka Awards.
-He is currently an Associate Professor at the Research School of Physics and Engineering at the ANU.
+In 2010 Ben was awarded an ARC Future Fellowship to support his work in the Centre and in 2011 he was part of the ANU quantum memory team which was a finalist in the Eureka Awards.

-For the last decade his team has held the record for the most efficient optical quantum memory.
-This system is now the subject of enhancement using machine learning techniques.
-Ben has published more than 80 refereed journal articles, including eight in the prestigious Nature suite of journals since 2009.
-His articles have attracted more than 2,700 citations.
+Recent work has shown how machine learning can be used to improve the performance of quantum systems.
+This technology is now being deployed in other centre experiments, as well as being pursued as a commercialisation opportunity.
+Ben has published more than 90 refereed journal articles, including eight in the prestigious Nature suite of journals since 2009.
+His articles have attracted more than 3,800 citations.

 2010: ARC Future Fellow

 Role: Program Manager

 University Email: firstname.lastname@example.org

 Researcher ID: https://publons.com/researcher/D-4581-2009

 Address: Centre for Quantum Computation & Communication Technology Department of Quantum Science (Building 38a) The Australian National University Canberra ACT 0200 Australia